-Join Ben Long for an in-depth discussion in this video Metering revisited, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Metering revisited, part of Nikon D5100 Essential Training.

 As you've seen, when you half-press the shutter button, the camera…autofocuses, meters, and possibly calculates white balance and ISO, depending…on your camera's settings.…When the camera has decided on all of these parameters,…it beeps and flashes a light in the viewfinder.…If you want, you can continue to hold the button down at the halfway point…while you reframe your shot.…This is sometimes necessary to get the focus and metering that you want.…Once you're ready to take the shot, you can press the button the rest of the way.…So I half-press the shutter button, and there is a halfway point that I can feel…right there, and you hear the camera beep, which indicates that it has…successfully focused and metered, and now I'm ready to take the picture by…pressing the button the rest of the way.…